ngosang/restic-exporter/README.md

 All configuration is done with environment variables:

-- `RESTIC_REPO_URL`: Restic repository URL.
+- `RESTIC_REPOSITORY`: Restic repository URL.
 All backends are supported.
 Examples:
   * Local repository: `/data`
   * REST Server: `rest:http://user:password@127.0.0.1:8000/`
   * Amazon S3: `s3:s3.amazonaws.com/bucket_name`
   * Backblaze B2: `b2:bucketname:path/to/repo`
   * Rclone (see notes below): `rclone:gd-backup:/restic`

-- `RESTIC_REPO_PASSWORD`: Restic repository password in plain text.
-This is only required if `RESTIC_REPO_PASSWORD_FILE` is not defined.
+- `RESTIC_PASSWORD`: Restic repository password in plain text.
+This is only required if `RESTIC_PASSWORD_FILE` is not defined.
-- `RESTIC_REPO_PASSWORD_FILE`: File with the Restic repository password in plain text.
-This is only required if `RESTIC_REPO_PASSWORD` is not defined.
+- `RESTIC_PASSWORD_FILE`: File with the Restic repository password in plain text.
+This is only required if `RESTIC_PASSWORD` is not defined.
 Remember to mount the Docker volume with the file.
 - `AWS_ACCESS_KEY_ID`: (Optional) Required for Amazon S3, Minio and Wasabi backends.